nandantumu/pysourcegraph/docs/source/index.rst

-..
-PythonSourceCodeUnraveler documentation master file, created by sphinx-quickstart on Mon Jun  5 11:54:45 2017.
+.. pythonsourcecodeunraveler documentation master file, created by sphinx-quickstart on Mon Jun  5 11:54:45 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PythonSourceCodeUnraveler's documentation!
+Welcome to pythonsourcecodeunraveler's documentation!
 =====================================================

 .. toctree::